Feather the Throttle: Revisiting Visual Token Pruning for Vision-Language Model Acceleration: Improving Visual Token Pruning

-In Table~\ref{tab:fastv_alternatives}, we report results evaluating the effectiveness of these criteria, particularly focusing on the challenging vision-centric localization task.
+\textbf{Improvement of removing RoPE:} In Table~\ref{tab:fastv_alternatives}, we report results evaluating the effectiveness of these criteria.
 Comparing $\phi_{\textbf{\textit{-R}}}$ with $\phi_{\text{original}}$, we find that by removing RoPE, at $K=3$ there is a 183\% average improvement on localization tasks and at $K=8$, there is a 17\% average improvement.
 These performance improvements demonstrate that once the impact of token position on attention is removed, attention score can more effectively be used for the criteria when applied after early LLM layers.
 Note that the narrowing gap in performance between $\phi_{\textbf{\textit{-R}}}$ and $\phi_{\text{original}}$ from $K=3$ to $K=8$ is likely because $\phi_{\text{original}}$ has less of a bias towards selecting bottom image tokens as the pruning layer increases.

-Comparing $\phi_{\textbf{\textit{-R}}}$ when $K=8$ versus $K=3$, we see that the average localization performance improves by 63\%.
+\textbf{Token selection improves when pruning later:} Comparing $\phi_{\textbf{\textit{-R}}}$ when $K=8$ versus $K=3$, we see that the average localization performance improves by 63\%.
 However, it remains unclear whether this performance increase is affected by factors other than the ability of the criteria to select important tokens.
 Therefore, to directly compare the criteria across different layers, we take the tokens selected by both criteria and evaluate how well the model can perform with only these tokens passed into the LLM (as is done in \S\ref{sec:vlm_inference_on_other_tasks}).
 As shown in Table~\ref{tab:rope_free_oracle}, we find the selected tokens from $\phi_{\textbf{\textit{-R}}}$ applied after layer 8 are superior compared the tokens from $\phi_{\textbf{\textit{-R}}}$ applied after layer 3.

-When comparing the attention-based criteria $\phi_{\textbf{\textit{-R}}}$ with the two non-attention based criteria $\phi_{\text{KNN}}$ and $\phi_{\text{uniform}}$, we find that $\phi_{\textbf{\textit{-R}}}$ results in performance on the OCID-Ref dataset, while $\phi_{\text{KNN}}$ and $\phi_{\text{uniform}}$ outperform on the RefCOCO tasks.
-One possible explanation for the varying effectiveness of different criteria is that, since OCID-Ref evaluates localization in cluttered environments, incorporating information from the text instruction into the criteria is crucial.
-In contrast, RefCOCO tasks contain less cluttered scenes, where broad coverage over the whole image may be most beneficial.